-Maximum uncertainties of the CF data are listed in the following tables.
-As the Agilent E-series E9300 power sensors have two independent measurement paths (high and low power paths), there are two calibration factor uncertainty tables for each sensor.
+Typical CF data are listed in the following tables.
+As the Agilent E-Series E9300 power sensors have two independent measurement paths (high and low power paths), there are two calibration factor uncertainty tables for each sensor.
 The uncertainty analysis for the calibration of the sensors was done in accordance with ISO Guide.
 The uncertainty data reported on the calibration certificate is the expanded uncertainty with a 95% confidence level and coverage factor of two.